DfX-NYUAD/GNN4CIRCUITS/examples/security/README.md

 This use-case reproduces the node-level classification experiments described in Section 5.2 of the [GNN4IC paper](https://arxiv.org/abs/2201.06848), focused on hardware reverse engineering.

-The training pipeline uses graph representations of gate-level netlists with anonymized node and module names.
-Each graph corresponds to an integrated circuit (IC) design, and the goal is to classify the type of gate or recover functional properties from the structure alone — a task relevant to reverse engineering and de-obfuscation.
+The training pipeline uses graph representations of gate-level netlists.
+Each graph corresponds to an integrated circuit (IC) design, and the goal is to classify the type of gate or recover functional properties from the structure — a task relevant to reverse engineering.

 The dataset used in this experiment is adapted from [Alrahis et al. (2021)](https://ieeexplore.ieee.org/document/9530566), originally released as part of the [GNN-RE project](https://github.com/DfX-NYUAD/GNN-RE).
-The version in this repository under `examples/security/` has been preprocessed to fit the input requirements of GNN4CIRCUITS.
+The version in this repository under `examples/security/` has been preprocessed using the GNN4CIRCUITS parser - the steps can be found under `examples/matrix_format/` .

 #### Example: